m871-akram/When_Mathematics_predicts_panic/README.md

 The code is self-contained (no SciPy) and uses a custom RK4 integrator with NumPy and Matplotlib only.

 - Main script: `simulation_panic.py`
-- Language of code and comments: French (with mathematical notation and some English inline)

 ## Overview